Skip to Content

 • Tell a story without an ending, then have children make up the end.

 These are just a few simple ways you can help develop those vital early literacy skills.
-Find time to do these simple activities daily.
+Incorporate these simple activities into your daily routine.
 After a while, they will become a natural part of your daily schedule.

-By focusing on these kinds of activities, kids will be able to read and thrive when they begin school.
+By focusing on these activities, children will be prepared to read and succeed when they start school.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.